The Best Netflix Movies To Celebrate International Women’s Day 2017

-If you’re looking for the best Netflix movies to celebrate International Women’s Day there are plenty of options.
-International Women’s Day rejoices the cultural, social, and political achievements of women; and some of the best movies on Netflix highlight just that.
+If you’re looking for the best Netflix movies to celebrate International Women’s Day, there are plenty of options.
+International Women’s Day rejoices the cultural, social, and political achievements of women, and some of the best movies on Netflix highlight just that.
 In addition to compelling documentary movies, there are plenty of romantic comedies, dramas, and even a couple of horror movies streaming on Netflix that highlight the awesomeness of women.

 Woman in Gold